The 4477th Test and Evaluation Squadron (4477th TES) was a squadron in the United

 WASHINGTON, Nov.
 13, 2006 – After decades of secrecy,the Air Force today acknow-

-Navy, and Marine aircrews flying against Soviet-designed MiG fighters as part of a training
+Marine aircrews flying against Soviet-designed MiG fighters as part of a training program where

-program where American pilots could better learn how to defeat or evade the communist bloc's
+American pilots could better learn how to defeat or evade the communist bloc's fighters of the

 Brig.
 Gen. Hawk Carlisle [1], commander of the 3rd Wing at Elmendorf Air Force Base,